josedaniel-cb/ire-forms/README.md

 ## Events

-You can subscribe to value and rendering changes
+You have the option to subscribe to value and rendering changes:

 ```ts
 import { FormBuilder } from "ire-forms"